Myriamdsq/TP1_maj_info/README.md

 # TP1_maj_info

 You are in the Myriam and Marie's Github.
-This is our Lab1, and the objective is develop a tiny shell, that displays exit codes and execution times of launched programs.
+This is our Lab1, and the objective is to develop a tiny shell, that displays exit codes and execution times of launched programs.

 <div>